 Students will use existing ethical and legal dilemmas faced by professionals working in computer-related fields; study the impact of the technologies on society; and consider emerging technologies and their import for self and society.

-Prerequisite: Placement in ENG 101 or completion of required Developmental English courses
+Prerequisite: Placement in ENG 101 or completion of required Developmental English courses philosophical analyses to examine questions of ethics from a gendered perspective.

 Women and Moral Rights 3